Ballarpur Assembly constituency

 Ballarpur Assembly constituency is one of the 288 Vidhan Sabha (legislative assembly) constituencies of Maharashtra state, western India.
 This constituency is located in Chandrapur district.
 The delimitation of the constituency happened in 2008.

+In the Vidarbha zone, Assembly number 72 is named Ballarpur Assembly constituency comes.

 Geographical scope

 The constituency comprises Mul taluka, Pombhurna taluka, Ballarpur taluka, and parts of Chandrapur taluka viz. revenue circles - Chandrapur Chandrapur Rayatwari.